StackStorm/st2docs/docs/source/rbac.rst

 For example, if you have two role definitions in the files named ``role_b.yaml`` and ``role_a.yaml``, ``role_a.yaml`` will be loaded before ``role_b.yaml``.

-Defining roles and permission grants
+Defining Roles and Permission Grants
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Roles and permission grants are defined in YAML files which are located on a filesystem in the